-As of June 30, 2008, the reserve for the Fox River matter was approximately \$79 million compared to \$85 million as of December 31, 2007.
-The change in the reserve was due primarily to utilizations for payment of clean-up activities and legal fees.
-During the second quarter of 2007, NCR increased its net reserve for the Fox River matter, which resulted in \$7 million in net expense in other income, net in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2007.
+As of September 30, 2008, the reserve for the Fox River matter was approximately \$67 million compared to \$85 million as of December 31, 2007 and \$79 million as of June 30, 2008.
+The change in the reserve was due primarily to clean-up activities and legal fees during the first nine months of 2008.
+In order to comply with the schedule contemplated by the clean-up order discussed below, NCR and other PRPs have begun certain construction activities and ordered certain equipment necessary for the clean-up.
+The cost of these activities is included within our determination of our portion of the total clean-up costs, as described below.
+These activities account for a significant part of the increased rate of reserve utilization during the three and nine months ended September 30, 2008.
 NCR regularly re-evaluates the assumptions used in determining the appropriate reserve for the Fox River matter as additional information becomes available and, when warranted, makes appropriate adjustments.

 In July 2003, the United States Environmental Protection Agency (USEPA) and Wisconsin Department of Natural Resources (WDNR) issued their final clean-up plan (known as a Record of Decision, or ROD) for the largest portion of the Fox River.
 The ROD addressed the lower part of the Fox River and portions of Green Bay, where USEPA and WDNR (the Governments) estimate the bulk of the sediments that need to be remediated are located.
 In two portions of the lower part of the Fox River covered by the ROD - Operable Units (OUs) 3 and 4 - the Governments selected large-scale dredging as the clean-up approach.
 In the ROD, the Governments estimated that approximately 6.5 million cubic yards of sediment would be removed from these portions at an estimated cost of approximately \$284 million.
 The Governments also identified "capping" the river bed with appropriate materials as a "contingent remedy" to be evaluated during the remedial design process.
-For Green Bay, or OU 5, the Governments selected monitored natural attenuation as the clean-up approach at an estimated cost of approximately \$40 million.
-Earlier, in January 2003, the Governments had issued their ROD for the upper portions of the Fox River projecting the cost of that work to be approximately \$65 million for OU 1 and \$10 million for OU 2.
+For Green Bay, or OU 5, the Governments had issued their ROD for the upper portions of the Fox River projecting the cost of that work to be approximately \$65 million for OU 1 and \$10 million for OU 2.
 Combining the cost estimates from both RODs issued in 2003, the Governments expected the selected remedies for all five OUs to cost approximately \$400 million, exclusive of contingencies.

 By letter dated September 30, 2003, the Governments notified NCR and the seven other PRPs of their potential liability for remediation of the lower portions of the Fox River and requested that one or more of the PRPs enter into an agreement with the Governments to perform the engineering design work for the clean-up of OUs 2 through 5.
-In response, in 2004, NCR and G-P entered into an Administrative Order on Consent (AOC) with the Governments to perform this design work, which is not expected to be completed until late 2008 at the earliest.
+In response, in 2004, NCR and G-P entered into an Administrative Order on Consent (AOC) with the Governments to perform this design work, which is expected to be substantially completed in late 2008.
 In November 2006, the Governments issued for public comment a proposal to amend the RODs for the lower river.
 The proposal called for a combination of dredging and capping to remediate the PCB-containing sediments, as opposed to using dredging throughout the lower river.